 Types of payment security

 There are several types of payment security measures and technologies that businesses can implement to protect financial transactions and customer data.
-Some of the most common types include:
+Some of the most common include:

 Businesses widely employ encryption protocols such as Secure Sockets Layer (SSL) and Transport Layer Security (TLS) to secure data transmission between customers’ browsers and business websites or payment platforms.
 SSL/TLS encryption uses a combination of symmetric and asymmetric encryption to establish a secure connection and safeguard data during transmission.